 Discussion in 'DVD' started by oscar_merkx, Jul 29, 2003.

 speaking of the show, i've been fortunate to have the opportunity to see the live show in san francisco orpheum theater last saturday. suffice to say the performance was just magnificent. very dramatic and powerful. brad little and christine daaé did a fabulous job.

 does anyone know what frame rate is being used? i wonder, since it doesn't appear that a major resotration has been performed, how it will compare to Kinos Metropolis?

+Can't wait.
 Bring on more Chaney!!